ignetic/Thumber/README.md

 Any other parameters will be added to the `img` tag in the the generated html snippet - so if you want to add an `id` or `class`, just add them as parameters.

 ### Requirements:
- - This plugin requires [ImageMagick](http://www.imagemagick.org/) and [Ghostscript](http://www.ghostscript.com/) to be installed
+ - This plugin requires [ImageMagick](http://www.imagemagick.org/) and [Ghostscript](http://www.ghostscript.com/)
- - You should create a directory for your cached thumbnails to live.
-The default directory is specified as `/images/thumber`. _Thumber_ should have permissions to write to this directory
+ - You must create a directory for your cached thumbnails to live. _Thumber_ must have permissions to write to this directory.
+The default directory is specified as `/images/thumber`

 ### Todos:
  - Improve caching (e.g. add an expiry time to cached images)